 Congratulations!
 You have just taken a big step in finding out more about the program of S.L.A.A!
-Based on many of our personal experiences, here are some suggestions for a successful recovery in S.L.A.A.
+Based on many of our personal experiences, here are some suggestions for a successful, life-long journey of recovery in S.L.A.A.

 1. Define your Bottom-Line behavior

 Bottom-Line behavior is any sexual or emotional act which, once engaged in, leads to loss of control over rate, frequency or duration of its recurrence, resulting in worsening self-destructive consequences.
 Each member defines their own bottom-line behaviors.
 Staying away from this behavior defines your sobriety.
 You are encouraged to start now.
 Write out your list of bottom line behaviors today.
 Don’t wait for the perfect list of bottom-lines.
 With the help of your sponsor and others in S.L.A.A. you can amend it later, if necessary, as you become more aware of what your acting-out pattern has been.

 2. Don’t act out!